 China cymbals can be played with sticks, mallets, or brushes, and are often used in jazz and rock music.
 While China cymbals vary in size and shape, they all share the same distinct sound that makes them an essential part of any drummer’s toolkit.

-Electronic drums are, quite simply, electronic versions of traditional acoustic drums.
+Electronic drums are, quite simply, electronic versions of traditional types of drums.
 They typically consist of a pad that produces a sound when it is struck, and a trigger that sends a signal to the electronic drum module when it is activated.

 If you’ve ever been to a rock concert, you’ve probably seen a drummer playing an electronic drum pad.
 These devices are played with sticks and consist of a number of zones that trigger different sounds.